flatironinstitute/disBatch/Readme.md

 You can set this to run a different command, or nothing at all.
 While running this command, the follow environment variables will be set: `NODE` (the node that is no longer needed), `ACTIVE` (a comma-delimited list of nodes that are still active), `RETIRED` (a comma-delimited list of nodes that are no longer active, including `$NODE`), and possibly `DRIVER_NODE` (the node still running the main disBatch script, if it's not in `ACTIVE`).

 The `-g` argument parses the CUDA environment varables (`CUDA_VISIBLE_DEVICES`, `GPU_DEVICE_ORDINAL`) provided on each node and divides the resources between the running tasks.
-For example, with slurm, if you want to run on _n_ nodes, with _t_ tasks per node, each using _c_ CPUs and 1 GPU (that is, _tc_ CPUs and _t_ GPUs per node, or _ntc_ CPUs and _nt_ GPUs total), you can do:
+For example, with slurm, if you want to  _t_ tasks concurrently, each using _c_ CPUs and 1 GPU (that is, _tc_ CPUs and _t_ GPUs total), you can do:

-    sbatch -N$n -c$c --ntasks-per-node=$t --gres=gpu:$t -p gpu --wrap 'disBatch -g $taskfile'`
+    sbatch -n $t -c$c --gpus-per-tasks=1 -p gpu disBatch -g $taskfile'`

 `-S` Starts disBatch in a mode in which it waits for execution resources to be added.
 In this mode, disBatch starts up the task management system and generates a script `<Prefix>_dbUtil.sh`, where `<Prefix>` refers to the `-p` option or default, see above.
 We'll call this simply `dbUtils.sh` here, but remember to include `<Prefix>_` in actual use.
 You can add execution resources by doing one or more of the following multiple times:
 1. Submit `dbUtils.sh` as a job, e.g.:

-    `sbatch -N 5 --ntasks-per-node 7 dbUtil.sh`
+    sbatch -n 40 dbUtil.sh

 2. Use ssh, e.g.:

-    `./dbUtil.sh -s localhost:4,friendlyNeighbor:5`
+    ./dbUtil.sh -s localhost:4,friendlyNeighbor:5

-Each of these creates an execution context, which contains one of more execution engines (five engines in the first, two in the second).
+Each of these creates an execution context, which contains one of more execution engines (if using, for example, 8-core nodes, then five for the first; two in the second).
 An engine can run one or more tasks currently.
-In the first example, each of the five engines will run up to seven tasks concurrently, while in the second example, the engine on `localhost` will run up to four tasks concurrently and the engine on `friendlyNeighbor` will run up to five.
+In the first example, each of the five engines will run up to eight tasks concurrently, while in the second example, the engine on `localhost` will run up to four tasks concurrently and the engine on `friendlyNeighbor` will run up to five.
 `./dbUtil.sh --mon` will start a simple ASCII-based monitor that tracks the overall state of the disBatch run, and the activity of the individual contexts and engines.
 By cursoring over an engine, you can send a shutdown signal to the engine or its context.
 This signal is *soft*, triggering